lucystevenson/tech515-CICD/README.md

 1. create an AWS EC2 instance

 - Sparta test app using Node JS 20 needs Ubuntu 22.04 LTS
-- Use normal SG rules, but allow from anywhere (to get it working initially) OR Jenkin worker nodes SG to allow Jenkins to SSH in (for better security): security group should have these inbound rules:
+- Use normal SG rules, but allow from anywhere (to get it working initially) OR Jenkins worker nodes SG to allow Jenkins to SSH in (for better security): security group should have these inbound rules:
 ![alt text](image-27.png)